 What happens if someone gets sick at camp?
 Will everyone have to go home?
 We anticipate that the pre-camp information, precautions, proactive mitigation measures, and operational changes we are implementing while campers are onsite will allow all campers, volunteers, and staff to stay for the entire length of their summer camping event.
-However, if a camper, volunteer, or staff member presents with COVID-19 symptoms during camp, that person, and all campers and staff in their “pod”, will be isolated and most likely be sent home.
+However, if your child has potentially been exposed to COVID-19 while attending camp, or a member of their pod presents symptoms while at camp, campers and pods will be isolated, parents/guardians will be contacted immediately, and the whole pod may be sent home.

 Is there anything extra I will need to bring this year?
 Campers need to bring one new face mask for each day of camp and hand-sanitizer.
 Additional items may be listed in your welcome letter.

 Will my camping event be full while I am there this summer?
 The capacity at each of our campsites has been lowered to reflect the safe distancing guidelines from the CDC.
 This will reduce the possibility of in-cabin exposure.
 If positivity rates go down and the risk of exposure is reduced, we hope to open more spaces for campers.

 Why are we asking our campers, families, and guests to follow COVID-19 safety guidelines?
 As followers of Christ, we are called to care for those who are most vulnerable.
 We are called to love our neighbors and to act for the good of the whole.
 We are called to heal a broken world.
 Our camp policies and procedures, as well as the proactive mitigation measures and operational changes that we are implementing at your UMC Camps, are in place to show love to our neighbors and care for the most vulnerable so that all may have an opportunity to attend camp.